Georgia Eviction Notice

 Calculating Expiration Date in Georgia

-The notice period begins the day after the notice is delivered.
-If the last day of the notice period falls on a weekend or legal holiday, the period extends to the next judicial day.
+The notice period begins the day after landlords deliver the notice.
+Additionally, if the last day of the notice period falls on a weekend or legal holiday, the period extends to the next judicial day.

 How to Serve an Eviction Notice in Georgia

-According to Georgia law, an eviction notice must be posted in a sealed envelope on the door of the property.
-Additional methods of notice may be specified in the rental agreement.
+According to Georgia law, landlords must post eviction notices in sealed envelopes on the door of the property.
+Furthermore, rental agreements may specify additional methods of notice.
 This posting requirement will take effect on July 1, 2024.

 Eviction Laws & Requirements